 Satellite Service solution: L Band satellite service are the most popular used by Hydro plants in LATAM and North America.
 The L band satellite service operates over the L band frequency range (1.5GHz to 1.6GHz).
 This band is unique as it is not attenuated by weather where other high frequency band solutions operate in.
 Remote terminals in this application must be able to operate in wet tropical and cold snow ranges.

 The terminal normally provides a direct IP network connection to the customer corporate control network (backhaul) via secure IP VPNs or leased line.
-A backhaul satellite solution is sometimes used for increase reliability.
+A backhaul satellite solution is sometimes used for increased reliability.
 The L band satellite network must offers geographical redundancy for downlink earth station and backhaul infrastructure.

 Satellite Terminal Solution: The L band satellite terminal must operate with extremely low power, less than 1W idle and 20W transmit.
 Majority of power used by remote terminals is used during the idle state.
 Solar power designs are suitable for the most modern L band satellite terminals terminal to operate in remote locations.

 Remote terminal management and control is essential for this remote application.
 The terminal must continually ensure the terminal is on-net.
 If the terminal seems to be unable to transmit (or receive), the terminal automatically must reboots and reconnects itself to the network (known as watchdog).
 This removes the requirement to send someone to reboot the terminal.
-Remote management is conducted via out of band signaling.
+Remote management is conducted via out of band signalling.
 Terminal status, manual reboot and remote firmware updates are also essential of the operation of the remote terminal.

-Alternative Flow
+6.4.7 Alternative Flow